How We Make It

 from the sugarhouse cupolas and steam stacks.
 An evaporator is where the boiling takes place.
 Stainless steel pans sit atop an arch, or firebox, where either oil or wood creates an intense fire.
 As the water in the sap evaporates, the sap thickens and as the sugar caramelizes it looks like hundreds of golden bubbles in the front pan.
 The sugarmaker tests the syrup’s progress by looking for it to sheet or apron off the edge of a metal scoop meaning it’s almost ready.
 When the thermometer in the pan reaches 219 degrees the syrup is ready to draw off.
 Even though it looks like the finished product it will still need to be filtered, adjusted for density and graded for flavor and color.
 Check our Buyers Guide

 for information about the different classes of Vermont maple syrup.
 It’s a matter personal taste!

 Sugaring season ends when the warmer days of late spring cause the leaf buds to unfold.
-The sugarmaker pulls his taps, cleans his equipment and sells his sweet maple products.
+The sugarmaker pulls the taps, cleans the equipment and sells their sweet maple products.

 June, July and August

 A lot of Vermont sugarmakers will be busy making products to sell from the sugarhouse and on their websites as well as at Farmers Markets and Fairs.
 If you are a sugarmaker that burns wood, the traditional fuel for making maple syrup, there is always a lot of wood to be cut up, split and stacked in the woodshed.